andreasabel/inCode/entry/you-could-have-invented-matrices.md

 That's right,
 ![f \* g](https://latex.codecogs.com/png.latex?f%20%2A%20g "f * g"), defined
-point-wise, does not create a linear transformation.
+point-wise, does *not* yield a linear transformation.

 So, *there is no matrix* that could would even represent or encode
 ![f \* g](https://latex.codecogs.com/png.latex?f%20%2A%20g "f * g"), as we